bagong/opentype-cookbook/docs/putting-it-together.md

 include(features/bold-kern.fea);
 ```

-Even in other folders, below the current one:
+Even in other folders, above the current one:

 ```opentype_feature_file
 include(../tables.fea);